mendixlabs/app-services-components/docs/web-widgets/Countdowntimerwidget.md

   <br/>
   <br/>
   <h2 align="center">
-    A Mendix Widget to display a Count Down Widget
+A Mendix widget to display a count down, that you can style.
+You also have the ability to model our own end message and fire an action
   </h2>

 </p>